igrorp/pre-miRNA-plot/README.md

 <p>The input files are text files containing the pre-miRNA sequence and the miRNA sequences, separated by <strong>tabs</strong>.
 They should look something like this:</p>
 <p><img src="https://github.com/igrorp/pre-miRNA-plot/blob/master/ex1.png" alt="Example 1"></p>
 <blockquote>
-</blockquote><p>Note that you don’t need to have necessarly both miRNA sequences, you can have just one of them.</p>
+<p>Note that you don’t need to have necessarly both miRNA sequences, you can have just one of them.</p></blockquote>
 <p>If you have labels or some sort of annotation to your data, you can include them in the first column, like this:</p>
 <p><img src="https://github.com/igrorp/pre-miRNA-plot/blob/master/ex2.png" alt="Example 2"></p>
 <blockquote>
 <p>The created image files will be named accordingly to the label, so it is a more efficient way of organizing your data</p></blockquote>
 <h2 id="exploring-the-parameter">3.2 Exploring the parameters</h2>
 <h3 id="labels">Labels</h3>
-<p>If you included labels/annotations in you input files, as described above, make sure you set the <code>-a</code> parameter to True, like this:</p>
+<p>If you included labels/annotations in your input files, as described above, make sure you set the <code>-a</code> parameter to True, like this:</p>
 <pre><code>premirnaplot your_file.txt -a T</code></pre>
 <h3 id="colors">Colors</h3>
 <p>You can choose which colors will be used to highlight the miRNAs within the precursor.
-You can choose predefined colors (black, blue, red, white, green) or select a particular color tone informing its RGB code.
+You can choose predefined colors (black, blue, red, white and green) or select a particular color tone informing its RGB code.
 </p><p>If you wanted to set the colors to blue and red, for example, you would have to type:</p>
 <pre><code>premirnaplot your_file.txt -c blue red
 </code></pre>